shrncr/wxO_advanced_workshop/tools-lab/lab-guide.md

 4. Import your tool and agent into an Orchestrate environment of your choice

-Note: You must complete the previous lab (where you set up your Tavily API connection) before starting this one.

 > ⚠️ **Important Alert: Python Indentation**
 >
 > In this lab guide, you will see both **screenshots** and **code snippets**.